Living in Jeddah?

 In comparison to Riyadh, Jeddah has the advantage of being located on the beautiful Red Sea coast.
 Sports enthusiasts living in Jeddah’s expat circles will rejoice.
 In addition to golfing and horse riding, fishing, sailing, water skiing, and wind surfing are all practiced here.
 Ask at the marina, a beach club, or a private seaside resort where you can find the best offers for your favorite sport.
 Just like compounds, a few resorts cater to well-off foreigners living in Jeddah.
 Here expatriate women can shed the abaya to play beach volleyball or bronze in the sun.
 While you are living in Jeddah, you should try diving at least once.
-Even though the area suffers from some pollution, the Red Sea still has a fascinating eco-system.
-Among the coral reefs, you might spot a whaleshark, a manta ray, or a triggerfish.
+Even though the area suffers from some pollution, the Red Sea still possesses a fascinating eco-system.
+Among the coral reefs, you might spot a whale shark, a manta ray, or a triggerfish.

 When it comes to cultural life in Jeddah, you should remember to check out the city’s many consulates.
 They often host cultural evenings and festivities.
-Occasionally, international companies based in Jeddah also come up with promotional events that are accessible to the public.
+Occasionally, international companies based in Jeddah also have promotional events that are accessible to the public.
 For instance, fashion launches and cooking shows, as well as sponsored activities for families and kids, are perennial favorites.

-Going out to enjoy a good dinner is really popular among those living in Jeddah: some people like to quip that dining and shopping are Saudi Arabia’s national hobbies.
+Going out to enjoy a good dinner is very popular among those living in Jeddah: some people like to quip that dining and shopping are Saudi Arabia’s national hobbies.
 For both, there are lots of opportunities in Jeddah.
-Fans of international cuisines will find various restaurants in Jeddah: Chinese, French, Indian, Indonesian, Japanese, Lebanese, Mexican, Thai, Turkish, and US American meals are within easy reach.
+Fans of international cuisines new to the city will find plenty of options: Chinese, French, Indian, Indonesian, Japanese, Lebanese, Mexican, Thai, Turkish, and US American meals are within easy reach.
 Of course, you should make sure to taste some seafood specialties as well.